What is tongue cancer?

 • unexplained bleeding from the tongue (that's not caused by biting your tongue or another injury)

-• pain in the ear (rare)
+• pain or hearing loss in one ear

 The photos below give you an idea of what tongue cancers can look like, but remember that they might appear differently from this.
 Contact your GP or dentist if you notice anything abnormal.

-This picture shows cancer on the side of the tongue.
+The pictures below show cancer on the side of the tongue.

 Photo showing cancer on the tongue